AlexFerreras/Weather-API/README.md

 }
 ```

-## Requirements:
+## Specifications:
-The `REST` service must expose the `/weather` endpoint, which allows for managing the collection of weather records in the following way:
+The `REST` service expose the `/weather` endpoint, which allows for managing the collection of weather records in the following way:

 POST request to `/weather`: